 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-Mr. Speaker, the parking garage program my department has rolled out; we are very excited about this and I am sure the municipalities would like to see some important assets being built through this program.
+The parking garage program my department has rolled out, we are very excited about this and I am sure the municipalities would like to see some important assets being built through this program.
 In terms of having applications provided to all the hamlets, we do operate in the sense of we do work with every single hamlet in the territory.

-Since this is proposal based, we are always in open communication with the administration in Chesterfield.
-If the member or his constituent needs an actual copy of the form, I would be more than willing to provide that if he so chooses.
+Since this is proposal based, we are always in open communication with the administration in Chesterfield Inlet.
+If the member and/or his community or his constituents need an actual copy of the form, I would be more than willing to provide that if he so chooses.
 Thank you, Mr. Speaker.